takuti/takuti.me/_content/en/note/autonomy-vs-algorithmic-recommendation.md

 lang: en
 title: Am I Zombie?
 Autonomy vs. Recommendations on the Internet
 lastmod: '2022-09-02'
-keywords: [zombie, stairs, crazed, systems, received, walk, humanity, day, autonomy, ethical]
+keywords: [zombie, stairs, crazed, systems, received, walk, humanity, day, flights, autonomy]
 recommendations: [/note/ethical-challenges-in-recommender-systems/, /note/internet-for-the-people/,
-  /note/foundations-of-humane-technology/]
+  /note/ethical-product-developer/]
 ---

 Nowadays, our day-to-day decisions rely too much on how *others* think.
 The others are not from a close relationship like family, friends, and colleagues.
 In fact, the people who are making an influence on our behavior are complete strangers on the internet.